Making Montessori Great Again:

 -with Ms. Kate

 For the month of January the children read two stories called Lion At School, and Coyote Rides The sun.
 After we read both stories we went over any vocabulary the children weren’t certain of or they have never heard of.
 The children them completed an assigned drawing that allows them to record their early responses to the selection.
 When the children choose their illustration , they are visualizing the characters and setting of the story.
 Throughout our readings we lead our at home discussions, and created a song that was based on the story Coyote Rides The Sun.
 The class brainstormed together about why they might wake up before dawn.
 Is it because they are going on a trip?
 Is it a special holiday?
 Below is the class song they created together.
 Enjoy!!
+We intend to take the kids to Huntington Learning Center for some tutoring once they get a little older.

 Early Morning Song